aragon/aragonOS/readme.md

 ### Refactor state

-The [master](/aragon/aragon-core/tree/master) branch of this repo is the current ongoing refactor.
+The [master](/aragon/aragon-core/tree/master) branch of this repo is the current ongoing refactor to the new, more modular architecture.
 Even though it compiles, it is currently not possible to run a full DAO using this branch.

 The version of the contracts that are ran in the latest release of the [Aragon dApp](/aragon/aragon-dapp) live in the [monolith](/aragon/aragon-core/tree/monolith) branch.